monyxie/wethook/README.md

-This is _webhooked_, a webhook-triggered task runner.
+This is _wethook_, a webhook-triggered task runner.